ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 He could then apply the same argument again to dissolve this dispute.
 But at this point, it seems that we have entered a loop.
 I can repeat my objection and say that they are still disagreeing about the truth conditions of $A_{1}'$ and $A_{2}'$.
 Hirsch may then introduce $D''$, $A_{1}''$, and $A_{2}''$ and run the argument again.
 In response, I can raise the same objection again, and so on without end.

 Is there any way to break this loop?
-At some point, I suspect Hirsch would rely on his broader view of ontology to persuade me: the world is just one large, fact, unstructured chunk.
+At some point, I suspect Hirsch would rely on his view of ontology to persuade me: the world is just one large, fact, unstructured chunk.
 And the way we divide it into objects is merely a matter of conceptual scheme.
 On that picture, although Lewis and van Inwagen describe the relevant possible worlds differently, they are really talking about the same possible worlds.

 But this response simply assumes the very conclusion at issue, namely, that there are no ontological fact, and disputes about ontology are merely verbal.
 Someone who does not already accept that view will not be moved by Hirsch’s argument.
 So Hirsch’s argument cannot settle the dispute between $X$ and $Y$ by claiming that the dispute is merely verbal, unless $X$ and $Y$ already accept that there is no fact of matter on the thing they debate about.